+(f) Individual with breast or cervical cancer49

+(1) Basis.
+This sub clause implements §§ 1902(a)(10)(A)(ii)(XVIII) and 1902(aa) of the Act.

+(2) Eligibility

-- (f) Individual with breast or cervical cancer - (1) Basis.
-This sub clause implements §§ 1902(a)(10)(A)(ii)(XVIII) and 1902(aa) of the Act. - (2) Eligibility - (i) Medicaid coverage will be provided to an individual who: - (A) Is under age 65; - (B) Is not eligible and enrolled for mandatory coverage under the state's Medicaid State plan; - (C) Has been determined to need treatment for breast or cervical cancer through a screening under the Centers for Disease Control and Prevention (CDC) breast and cervical cancer early detection program (BCCEDP); and - (D) Does not otherwise have creditable coverage, as defined in § 2704(c) of the PHS Act, for treatment of their breast or cervical cancer.
-Creditable coverage is not considered to be available just because the individual may: - (I) Receive medical services provided by the Indian Health Service, a tribal organization, or an Urban Indian organization; or - (II) Obtain health insurance coverage only after a waiting period of uninsurance. - (ii) An individual whose eligibility is based on this group is entitled to full Medicaid coverage; coverage is not limited to coverage for treatment of breast and cervical cancer. - (iii) Medicaid eligibility for an individual in this group begins following the screening and diagnosis and continues as long as a treating health professional verifies the individual is in need of cancer treatment services. - (iv) There is no waiting period of prior uninsurance before an individual who has been screened can become eligible for Medicaid under this group. - (3) Treatment need.
-An individual is considered to need treatment for breast or cervical cancer if, in the opinion of the individual's treating health professional (i.e., the individual who conducts the screen or any other health professional with whom the individual consults), the screen (and diagnostic evaluation following the clinical screening) determines that: - (i) Definitive treatment for breast or cervical cancer is needed, including a precancerous condition or early stage cancer, and which may include diagnostic services as necessary to determine the
+- (i) Medicaid coverage will be provided to an individual who: - (A) Is under age 65; - (B) Is not eligible and enrolled for mandatory coverage under the state's Medicaid State plan; - (C) Has been determined to need treatment for breast or cervical cancer through a screening under the Centers for Disease Control and Prevention (CDC) breast and cervical cancer early detection program (BCCEDP);50 and - (D) Does not otherwise have creditable coverage, as defined in § 2704(c) of the PHS Act, for treatment of their breast or cervical cancer.
+Creditable coverage is not considered to be available just because the individual may: - (I) Receive medical services provided by the Indian Health Service, a tribal organization, or an Urban Indian organization; or - (II) Obtain health insurance coverage only after a waiting period of uninsurance. - (ii) An individual whose eligibility is based on this group is entitled to full Medicaid coverage; coverage is not limited to coverage for treatment of breast and cervical cancer. - (iii) Medicaid eligibility for an individual in this group begins following the screening and diagnosis and continues as long as a treating health professional verifies the individual is in need of cancer treatment services. - (iv) There is no waiting period of prior uninsurance before an individual who has been screened can become eligible for Medicaid under this group.

-&lt;sup>49 42 CFR § 435.213; CMS SHO Letter (January 4, 2001).
+49 42 CFR § 435.213; CMS SHO Letter (January 4, 2001).

-&lt;sup>50 A woman is considered to have been screened and eligible for this group if she has received a screening mammogram, clinical breast exam, or Pap test; or diagnostic services following an abnormal clinical breast exam, mammogram, or Pap test; and a diagnosis of breast or cervical cancer or of a pre-cancerous condition of the breast or cervix as the result of the screening or diagnostic service.
+50 A woman is considered to have been screened and eligible for this group if she has received a screening mammogram, clinical breast exam, or Pap test; or diagnostic services following an abnormal clinical breast exam, mammogram, or Pap test; and a diagnosis of breast or cervical cancer or of a pre-cancerous condition of the breast or cervix as the result of the screening or diagnostic service.